bleonheart/Lilia/documentation/docs/libraries/lia.character.md

 # Character Library

-This page documents the functions for working with character management, data, and operations.
+This page documents the functions for working with character data and management.

 ---

 ## Overview

-The character library (`lia.char`) provides a comprehensive system for managing characters in the Lilia framework.
-It handles character creation, loading, saving, data management, and various character operations.
-The library supports character variables, inventory management, attribute handling, and database operations with full client-server synchronization.
+The character library (`lia.char`) provides a comprehensive system for managing character data, loading, saving, and manipulating character information in the Lilia framework.
+It handles character creation, restoration, deletion, and various character-related operations.

 ---